Skip to Content

 Use AI insights

-These Pro features build on the same data the free Reports tab already collects — Pro adds deeper analysis and AI-powered interpretation.
+Insights builds on the same data the Reports tab already collects, adding deeper analysis and AI-powered interpretation.
 See the Insights guide for a full walkthrough.

 Code Changes tab